 The FWSM port ASICs support SPAN Tx, so the guideline is to configure the topology with VSPAN Tx.
-VSPAN Tx on the outside VLAN of the FWSM captures client-to-server traffic and VSPAN Tx on the Layer 3 VLANs connecting to the core captures server-to-client traffic.
+VSPAN Tx on the outside VLAN of the FWSM captures client-to-server traffic and VSPAN Tx on the Layer 3 VLANs connecting to the core or PSPAN Tx on the Layer 3 links captures server-to-client traffic.

-The monitor session < number > servicemodule command does not have an effect on the traffic capture design except to free a SPAN session.
-You can remove monitor session < number > servicemodule if you know that there are not a multicast source and destination connected to the same switch.
+The monitor session <number> servicemodule command does not have an effect on the traffic capture design except to free a SPAN session.
+You can remove monitor session <number> servicemodule if you know that there are not a multicast source and destination connected to the same switch.